 • Correspondence with HMRC's NRL Centre.

-• Copy of any NRL1 approval letter for each landlord, with the date the agent received it.
+• Copy of any NRL1 approval letter for each landlord, with the date you received it.

-Records should be reproducible from the standard property-management system without manual reconstruction.
-An HMRC enquiry typically requests a sample quarter's NRL2 with full underlying support; an agent that cannot produce the support within 30 days under regulation 8's reasonable-belief framework is in a weaker position from the start.
+Your records should be reproducible from the standard property-management system without manual reconstruction.
+An HMRC enquiry typically asks for a sample quarter's NRL2 with full underlying support, and if you cannot produce it within 30 days under regulation 8's reasonable-belief framework you are in a weaker position from the start.

 How the agent's quarterly machinery connects to the landlord's annual return

-The landlord files a UK self-assessment return reporting full UK rental income for the year.
-The NRL6 from the agent provides the credit for tax withheld at source.
-The landlord's SA computation: gross rental profit, less allowable expenses (including any the agent did not deduct at source because of the reasonable-belief test or because the landlord paid direct), less personal allowance (if entitled under section 56 ITA 2007), at the appropriate tax rate (20% to 45% depending on total UK-taxable income).
-Withheld tax in the NRL6 is credited against the final liability; any excess is repaid; any shortfall is paid with the SA return.
+The landlord files a UK self-assessment return reporting full UK rental income for the year, and the NRL6 you issue provides the credit for tax withheld at source.
+Their SA computation runs: gross rental profit, less allowable expenses (including any you did not deduct at source because of the reasonable-belief test or because the landlord paid direct), less personal allowance (if entitled under section 56 ITA 2007), at the appropriate tax rate (20% to 45% depending on total UK-taxable income).
+The withheld tax in the NRL6 is credited against the final liability, any excess is repaid, and any shortfall is paid with the SA return.

-The agent's accuracy at the withholding stage matters because under-withholding produces an HMRC enquiry against the agent (regulation 10), while over-withholding produces a refund claim by the landlord that delays cash flow but does not penalise the agent.
-From the agent's risk perspective, slight over-withholding is the safer error; slight under-withholding sits on the agent.
-The reasonable-belief framework is designed to give the agent room to make reasonable judgments, but the structure of the liability rules pushes the conservative approach.
+Your accuracy at the withholding stage is what decides your risk.
+Under-withholding produces an HMRC enquiry against you under regulation 10; over-withholding produces a refund claim by the landlord that delays their cash flow but does not penalise you.
+So if you have to err, err slightly high.
+The reasonable-belief framework gives you room to make sensible judgments, but the shape of the liability rules rewards the conservative line.

-The full landlord pathway is covered in the NRL scheme guide for landlords, and the gross-payment route is in the NRL1 approval guide.
-For the agent, those pages are useful context for client conversations; the operational machinery is in this page.
+For client conversations, it helps to know the full landlord pathway in the NRL scheme guide for landlords and the gross-payment route in the NRL1 approval guide.